JKI757/CatLocator/project-prd.md

    - Support structured logging with log levels and correlation IDs per request.
    - Include configuration via environment variables / config file (port, database DSN, auth secrets, algorithm parameters).
    - Provide health check endpoints for readiness/liveness.
+7. **Network Discovery & Enrollment**
+   - Advertise the server endpoint on the LAN via DNS-SD/mDNS (Bonjour) using a dedicated `_catlocator._tcp` service so beacons can discover it without manual IP entry; no wide-area DNS dependency.
+   - Publish discovery metadata (MQTT host/port, TLS requirements, firmware update endpoint) in TXT records and refresh advertisements whenever configuration changes.
+   - Capture inventory reports from scanners in configuration mode, persist a catalog of seen beacons (MAC address, advertising name, manufacturer data, RSSI stats), and expose UI/API to let operators select which identifiers to track.
+   - Provide an authenticated API for enrolling new beacon/scanner devices discovered during configuration sweeps, including tagging and approval workflows.
+8. **Smart Home Integrations**
+   - Expose cat location and room transitions to Home Assistant via native MQTT discovery entities and a REST webhook for automations.
+   - Implement a Matter bridge (or HomeKit Accessory Protocol shim if Matter unavailable) that surfaces the tracked pet as a presence accessory with room/zone characteristics and real-time change events.
+   - Maintain a mapping between internal room identifiers and smart-home zones, allowing operators to configure which rooms are published and privacy controls for hiding tags.
+   - Provide subscription APIs/webhooks so third-party home platforms receive updates within 1 second of room changes.

 ### ESP32 Beacon Firmware (`esp32-beacon`)
 1. **Wi-Fi Connectivity**